NAMM Drum Talk TV.........prelude to NAMM 2019 Jan 24 to Jan 27

 Jimmy Boudreau is a seasoned professional with 30 years of international touring and recording experience with notable blues and country stars from Canada and America.
 Artists such as Sam Moore (Sam and Dave) Chuck Berry, Jason McCoy, Aaron Lines and perhaps most notably 17 years as the drummer for esteemed blues guitarist Mel Brown (and the Homewreckers).
 See more at www.jimboudreau.com.

 Photo by: Roslyn Witter

-Drummer John McColgan has been playing professionally for over thirty years.
-In this time he has had the opportunity to play in many different musical styles.
+Drummer John McColgan has been playing professionally for over thirty years. .

 He has played and/or recorded with: Emmylou Harris, Linda Ronstadt, Richard Thompson, Teddy Thompson, Kate and Anna McGarrigle, Buddy Guy, Big Mama Thornton, Pine Top Perkins, Kenny Pearson, Loudon Wainwright, Rufus Wainwright, Martha Wainwright, Danny Thompson, Norma Waterson, Michel Pagliaro, Jean Pierre Ferland, Michel Rivard, Jimmy James, Brian Greenway, Susie Arioli, Sue Foley and many others.

 He has been teaching drums steadily for the last ten years, has recently published his first book, “Groove and Technique”, and has performed educational clinics for Pearl Drums Canada, at schools and music stores throughout Quebec.